Nonviolent Communication Online Resources

 NVC Resources for Prisons

-CNVC Freedom Project: www.cnvc.org Freedom Project – the purpose of this project is to transform prisoners into peacemakers through training in Nonviolent Communication and the practice of mindfulness.
+The Freedom Project: The Freedom Project website The Freedom Project is a USA-based Black led organisation committed to transforming prisoners into peacemakers through training in Nonviolent Communication and the practice of mindfulness.

 NVC and Relationships